MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-power-platform-apps.md

 ### Allow or block Power Platform apps for your organization

-By default, **Shared Power Apps** and **Shared Power Virtual Agent Apps** is enabled for all Teams users in your organization.
-You can turn off one or both apps at the org level on the [Manage apps](manage-apps.md) page of the Microsoft Teams admin center.
+By default, **Shared Power Apps** and **Shared Power Virtual Agent Apps** are allowed for all Teams users in your organization.
+You can block or allow them at the org level on the [Manage apps](manage-apps.md) page of the Microsoft Teams admin center.

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Manage apps**.
 You must be a global admin or Teams service admin to access the page.
 2. In the list of apps, do one of the following: